asreview/asreview/asreview/webapp/tests/README.md

 ## Database

 A database is needed to run the tests for authenticated versions of the app.
 In the `config` file a number of TOML configuration files exist that are used to create different versions of the app.
 The configuration files that create an authenticated version of the app lack the `SQLALCHEMY_DATABASE_URI` parameter!
 That parameter tells the backend where it can find the database.
 If that parameter is missing, the app will create and initialize a sqlite3 database automatically.
 After the test suite has been executed, this database will be removed.
 In case you would like to run all tests in a specific database, you need to provide the URI of the database yourself.

+If you want to use a [Postgresql database](https://www.postgresql.org/), read the DEVELOPMENT documentation how to set it up.